 Oregon’s often brilliant summer days offer varied recreation possibilities that continue after the sun goes down at two Oregon State Parks.
-You may choose to visit either Rooster Rock or Stub Stewart State Park this summer where the night sky is the drawing card for hundreds who attend OMSI’s Star Parties.
+You may choose to visit either Rooster Rock State Park or L.L.
+Stub Stewart State Park this summer where the night sky is the drawing card for hundreds who attend OMSI’s Star Parties.
 So bundle up for nighttime outdoor adventure, where stars and planets dazzle and amaze.

 Todd is OMSI’s point man to the stars – the head astronomer who manages the monthly ‘Star Parties’ at Stub Stewart State Park in Washington County.
 “We try to engage with the public at all levels,” said Todd.
 “This is what we’re going to look at tonight and why it’s so interesting and fascinating – plus, the science behind it.”=